DetectiveLiAssociates/portfolio-/README.md

 - Question: "Does it need to be in a somekind of folder?"

-- Answer: "NOPE!" - ./judge-of-hell is already a binary file - you don't need to make or create any folder.
-Just place it at the same level with - or - next to where your main ./minishell is - and then run the Judge, by typing: ./judge-of-hell    ...as simple as that.
+- Answer: "NOPE!" - ./judge-of-hell is already a binary file - you don't need to make or to hustle in order to build it anymore; and you don't need to create any folder for it - at all! - Just place it at the same level with - or - next to where your main ./minishell is - and then run the Judge, by typing: ./judge-of-hell    ...as simple as that.

 ## How to Download